 This brings me to the notion of how ‘Britishness’ (and perhaps particularly ‘Englishness’) has been historically constructed.
 All identity (not just historical notions of a British ‘ethnic’ identity) is forged as much by what it is; as much as by what it is not.

-In other words, identity is forged by identifying and defining oneself with, and by, distinctive characteristics - but also in contrast to 'an other’.
+In other words, identity is forged by identifying and defining oneself with and by distinctive characteristics alone - but also by contrast to 'an other’.

 Some historians argue that ‘the other’ has had a significant influence in shaping British identity especially in the latter part of the nineteenth century when nationalism was at its height – and this included the particular dimension of ‘the racial other’ too – where, in the case of the British, they began to see themselves as: ‘not Indian’ or ‘not African’ and once again most recently (for some) ‘not European’ either.

-Other historians maintain that antithetical attitudes towards ‘Islam’ and ‘Africans’ as 'the other’ have been present in European historical consciousness since antiquity .
-Similar trends in identifying 'others' are to be found in the histories of other cultures (the Arabs and the Japanese, for example).
+Other historians maintain that this process can be traced in most if not all other national identities and particularly those that had empires likes the British, the Dutch, the French, Spanish and Portuguese.
+Indeed, antithetical attitudes towards ‘Islam’ and ‘Africans’ as 'the other’ have been present in European historical consciousness since antiquity .
+Similar trends in identifying 'others' are to be found in the histories of other cultures (the Arabs, the Chinese and the Japanese, for example).

-Whatever the truth, there can be no moral justification for a national identity that defines itself on the basis of a distinction to 'a racial other’.
+Whatever the truth, there can be no moral justification for a national identity that defines itself on the basis of a distinction to a racial 'other’.
 That cannot be right.
+A basic knowledge of genetics and DNA tells us how unreliable and unstable 'race' is as a concept.

 The way any society remembers and teaches its history is a reflection of its values.
-Any ‘re-remembering’ of British history and - in the particular case of the British Empire - must embrace all its complexity and not fall foul of historical revisionists and imperial apologists on the one hand, or politically correct versions that see ‘only white people did terrible things to black people’ on the other.
+Any ‘re-remembering’ of British history and - in the particular case of the British Empire - must embrace all its complexity and not fall foul of historical revisionists and imperial apologists on the one hand, or politically correct and 'decolonising the curriculum' versions that see ‘only white people did terrible things to black people’, on the other.

-Black British history is and should be an integral part of mainstream British history, not a sub-set of it that is targeted at black children because we think their ‘self esteem’ depends on it; nor targeted at white children because we think it will ameliorate their ‘white privilege’.
-Black British history should rightfully be part of the nation’s collective memory – not as ‘Black history’ but as British history.
+Black British history is and should be an integral part of mainstream British history, not a sub-set of it that is targeted at black children because we think their ‘self esteem’ is somehow lacking or that their 'representation' needs bolstering; nor targeted at white children because we think it will ameliorate their ‘white privilege’ or recognise their 'guilt'.
+Black British history should rightfully be part of this country's collective memory – not as ‘Black history’ but as British history.

 For more on this discussion, listen to ‘Legacy of Empire’ in the series: In Our Time (1998) [podcast] BBC Sounds